Comtegra/llmproxy/README.md

 ## Development

-Edit `llm-billing-proxy.py` and configure `BACKENDS`, then run the proxy.
+Edit `config.toml` and configure backends, then run the proxy.

 ```sh
 python3 llm-billing-proxy.py